-The Scheme allows you to say who you would like any death grant (and any death benefits from any AVC arrangement to be paid to by completing an Expression of Wish form.
+The Scheme allows you to say who vou would like any death grant (and any death benefits from any AVC arrangement to be paid to by completing an Expression of Wish form.
 You are strongly encouraged to complete this form and to ensure that it is kept up to date.
 A new form must be completed if your partnership status changes or if your wishes change.
 Under the regulations NILGOSC retains absolute discretion when deciding to whom to pay any death grant.
-This discretion enables the death grant normally to be paid free of inheritance tax.
+This discretion enables the death grant normally to be paid free of inheritance tax www.nilgosc.org.uk/deferredmembers/keep-us-updated and return it to us.

 The easiest way to let us know who you would like to receive this lump sum is by logging onto My NILGOSC Pension Online.
-Alternatively, you can download and complete a Death Grant Expression of Wish form from our website www.nilgosc.org.uk/deferred-members/keep-us-updated and return it to us.
+Alternatively, you can download and complete a Death Grant Expression of Wish form from our website